 Jonas and I discussed at the hotel how we’d approach it.
 Dealing with touts really stresses me out and they always come between us to prevent us from discussing what we want to do.
 They tend to become more aggressive the longer it takes you to make a decision, which makes me even more averse to giving them money.
 Afterward, I always resent the experience, even if we depend on these people.

 We’d decided we would not get stressed out by them and just accept the price if it’s under ฿300 or 14,000 MMK at that time.
-Jonas didn’t have enough Kyats anymore to pay for a boat, but perhaps it would be possible to get rid of our last “Myanma money” by paying it in both currencies.
+Jonas didn’t have enough Kyats anymore to pay for a boat.
+But perhaps it would be possible to get rid of our last “Myanma money” by paying it in both currencies.

 We checked out Penguin Hotel before 11:00 and walked the 500 meters downhill to the pier of Kawthaung.
 The touts were already gathering outside the immigration office.